SAP-samples/ui5-cap-event-app/docs/documentation.md

 ## Project Structure and Lifecycle

-The project is organized as mono repository using [Yarn 1.x](https://classic.yarnpkg.com/) workspaces.
-This allows to have multiple packages in a single GitHub repository, manage, and link them via Yarn.
+The project is organized as mono repository using [npm workspaces](https://docs.npmjs.com/cli/using-npm/workspaces).
+This allows to have multiple packages in a single GitHub repository, manage, and link them via npm.
 The project structure looks like this:

 ```text
 package.json